cardano-foundation/CIPs/CIP-0095/README.md

 making their integration in this specification complex.
 These alternative credentials are unlikely to be stored within standard wallet software which may interface with this API.
-Thirdly, Ada holders and DReps likely represent the majority of participants thus we aim to cast a wide net with this specification. -->
+Thirdly, Ada holders and DReps likely represent the majority of participants thus we aim to cast a wide net with this specification.

+// TODO: why not support CC certs / pool certs

 ### The Role of the Wallet

 The endpoints specified here aim to maintain the role of the wallet as: sharing public keys, transaction inspecting, transaction signing and transaction submission.

+#### Transaction Inspection

+// TODO: add in discussion from hacakthon + scope of this CIP is not wallet best practices

+#### Transaction Construction

 By not placing the burden of transaction construction onto the wallet, we move the application specific complexity from wallet implementations and onto